DannyP435/DansUtilities/README.md

 # DansUtilities
 My Utilities

-Utilities I created over the years that I find usefull.
+Utilities I created over the years that I find useful.

 Will add documentation as time allows.